 Long-term frequency stability shall be demonstrated by data (e.g. oscillator manufacturer's test data) provided by the beacon manufacturer to the test facility.

-For oscillators which require compensation over the operating temperature range, measurement results and a technical analysis shall also be provided to substantiate that short and medium-term stability would remain within specification after five years.
+For oscillators which require compensation over the operating temperature range, measurement results and a technical analysis shall be provided to substantiate that the medium-term stability would remain within specification after five years1.

 A.3.6 Self-test Mode